Hawaii's Ige staves off challenge, will face GOP's Tupola in November

 Officials mistakenly sent an a warning of an imminent missile attack, promising “THIS IS NOT A DRILL,” to cellphones, radios and televisions on Jan.
 13.

-Hanabusa used the false alarm as a key camapaign cudgel against Ige.
+Hanabusa used the false alarm as a key campaign cudgel against Ige.

-But the governor's handling of Kilauea volcano's latest eruption, which destroyed more than 700 homes and displaced thousands, as well as devastating flooding on Kauai improved his stature.
+But the governor's handling of the Kilauea volcano's latest eruption, which destroyed more than 700 homes and displaced thousands, as well as devastating flooding on Kauai, may have improved his stature.

+"The most important thing about the election is the fact that we gave people choices, and the people have spoken," said Hanabusa during her concession speech.
+"It was about giving people the choice."

 U.S. House primaries